Choi-Wonkyo/UNDP-Data-Dive-Hackathon/README.md

 # Analyzing the Past, Designing the Future: A Multi-target ODA Forecasting System

 ## 🏆 Winner — 2025 Data Dive for Development Hackathon (UNDP)
-🚀 *Top 2 teams · Selected for UNDP-supported development program*
+🚀 *One of two winning teams · Selected for UNDP-supported development program*

 📊 A simulation-based decision support system for optimizing ODA allocation using deep learning
 🔗 **Live Simulation**: https://undp-odaproj.vercel.app/